Abortion in Arizona: Roe v. Wade

-Arizona law requires that only medical doctors can perform abortions as of 2019.
-Women have a mandated 24 hour waiting period after seeking an abortion and must undergo in person state mandated counseling.
+Arizona law requires that only medical doctors can perform abortions, as of 2019.
+Women have a mandated 24-hour waiting period after seeking an abortion, and must undergo in-person state-mandated counseling.
 On January 1, 2019, a new law came into force in Arizona that required women to provide detailed medical information that was to be submitted to the state before they were allowed to have an abortion.
 Among the information the new law required abortion providers to collect was whether the abortion was elective or therapeutic, the number of abortions they have had in the past and information on any medical complications they have as a result of the abortion.
-This information is then collected by Department of Health Services who provide the state with an annual report on abortions in the state, along with information on the how abortions are paid for in the state.
-In 2019, women in Arizona were eligible for pregnancy related disability associated medical care that included abortion or miscarriage.
+This information is then collected by Department of Health Services, which provides the state with an annual report on abortions in the state, along with information on how the abortions are paid for in the state.
+In 2019, women in Arizona were eligible for pregnancy-related disability-associated medical care that included abortion or miscarriage.

 As of May 14, 2019, abortion was legally not allowed after the fetus was viable, generally some point between week 24 and 28.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
-Wade ruling and not state law.
-On May 21, 2019, HB 2759 was introduced by Republican Representative Michelle Udall in Arizona's House with 20 other co-sponsors to provide $2.5 million annually for a period of three years to create a pilot program run by Texas anti-abortion organization Human Coalition with a purpose "to encourage healthy childbirth [and] support childbirth as an alternative to abortion."
-The proposed legislation also said funds for this program "may not be used for abortion referral services or distributed to entities that promote, refer or perform abortions."
+Wade ruling, and not state law.
+On May 21, 2019, HB 2759 was introduced by Republican Representative Michelle Udall in Arizona's House with 20 other co-sponsors, to provide $2.5 million annually for a period of three years to create a pilot program run by Texas anti-abortion organization Human Coalition, with a purpose "to encourage healthy childbirth [and] support childbirth as an alternative to abortion".
+The proposed legislation also said funds for this program "may not be used for abortion referral services or distributed to entities that promote, refer for, or perform abortions".